Federal Budget 2017- Impact on Grants and Incentives

 - Establish a new $1.26 billion Strategic Innovation Fund, that will help to consolidate preexisting innovation programs situated across different industries.
-It will consolidate the Strategic Aerospace and Defense Initiative, Technology Demonstration Program, Automotive Innovation Fund and the Automotive Supplier Innovation Fund.
+It will consolidate the Strategic Aerospace and Defense Initiative, Technology Demonstration Program, Automotive Innovation Fund and the Automotive Supplier Innovation Program.

 - Over 5 years, $950 million will go towards funding superclusters in industries such as advanced manufacturing, agri-food, infrastructure, clean technology, clean resources, digital technology, health/bio-sciences and transportation.